Check out our list of the best authors like W.E.B. Griffin. If you’re looking for a military epic or spy thriller to read, they’re sure to have one.

 5. John Altman, 1969 -

-As a young man, Altman accidentally set fire to his parent’s home while smoking and this tragedy caused him to run away from home.
-Ending up in New York City, he sidelined in a band while writing on the side as a freelancer.
-Finally, when he was 29, he sold his first book, then published three more in just five years.
-Altman’s books fall in the spy thriller genre, and he continues to add more works to his book list.
-Check out these authors like Nick Petrie).
+His journey to publication wasn’t straightforward.
+As a young man, Altman accidentally set fire to his parents’ home while smoking, and this tragedy caused him to run away from home.
+Ending up in New York City, he played in a band while freelance writing on the side.
+Finally, at 29, he sold his first book and published three more in just five years.

 “Not all of me is dust.
 Within my song, safe from the worm, my spirit will survive.”